Vishu47444/Task-Flow/README.md

 Test the Connection

-Create a new database and configure the .env file with the MongoDB connection URL.
+2. Create a new database and configure the .env file with the MongoDB connection URL.

-Steps to run frontend
+Steps to run backend

-Open the project in any editor of choice.
+1.Open the project in any editor of choice.

-Navigate into the server directory cd backend.
+2.Navigate into the server directory cd backend.

-Run npm i or npm install to install the packages.
+3.Run npm i or npm install to install the packages.

-Run npm start to start the server.
+4.Run npm start to start the server.

 If configured correctly, you should see a message indicating that the server is running successfully and Database Connected.